 “What if I know my child is going to be too noisy?”

 At Star of Bethlehem we want children to be a part of worship.
 The Holy Spirit creates faith in the hearts of young and old alike.
 That said, it might put you at ease to know that for children under the age of three there is a nursery if you need it.
-For children four years old and up we offer Kids Church.
+For children four years old and up we offer KIDS CHURCH – Sunday school during the worship service.
 After the opening portion of worship I invite the children to come forward for a brief children’s message.
 Following the message the children go off for a Sunday school lesson.
 On a normal Sunday the children return from their lesson during the offering when there is a little more moving around and close worship with their family.
 The biggest comfort is knowing that you’re not alone.
 There are a number of children in our church family.
 We look forward to seeing you!

 “What if I say or do something wrong?”